 The salt mines in Maras have been active since before the times of the Incas.
 The site features around three thousand salt wells, some of which are dry and others that are still in use.
 However, the mines and the surrounding areas feature some of the most stunning man-made and natural beauty you will see anywhere.

 The other aspect of any tour to Moray is the stunning landscape that surrounds the site; the mountains will take your breath away.
 Plenty of photo opportunities to be had on a tour to Maras and Moray.
-These ruins are different from a tour to the ruins in the Sacred Valley or Machu Picchu as there are not many tourist so you will basically have the sites to yourself, which cannot be bad thing.
-Also in the area are plenty of adventure activities like zip lining, quad biking, bike riding and also many beautiful walks and hikes to do around this area.
+These ruins are different from a tour to the ruins in the Sacred Valley or Machu Picchu as there are not many tourists so you will basically have the sites to yourself, which cannot be bad thing.
+Also in the area are plenty of adventure activities like zip-lining, quad biking, bike riding, and also many beautiful walks and hikes to do around this area.

 We cannot forget to mention that on every trip to Peru you must visit one of the Seven Wonders of the World, Machu Picchu located around three hours from Cusco city by train, this magnificent example of Inca architecture will not fail to impress.
 While you are at Machu Picchu, why not experience some of the many treks around the area, like Huayna Picchu the mountain in front of Machu Picchu where you will get spectacular views of the Inca Citadel.
 Discover the Machu Picchu mystery; you can do so on a private luxury or a ready-made itinerary.